By Chris Cooney

 "It was so hard to keep it to myself," he said.

-Nominated for the award by students and fellow staff members, Mr. Enriquez is credited with helping to develop several programs that assist students from underrepresented communities pursue degrees in science, math and engineering.
+Enriquez, who said he was nominated for the award by students and fellow staff members, is credited with helping to develop several programs that help students from underrepresented communities pursue degrees in science, math and engineering.

-"And yes, I stay on campus with them and eat cafeteria food for two weeks," he said.
+"And yes, I stay on campus with them and eat cafeteria food for two weeks," Enriquez said.

 The COMETS program gives students from two-year colleges in San Mateo County the chance to go to NASA Ames Research Center for year-round internships that prepare them to be competitive in all facets of engineering once they transfer to four-year universities.